Tofaş: History

 Tofaş was founded in 1968.
 The company’s production plant was established in Bursa in 1969, marking the beginning of its manufacturing operations in Turkey.
 In 1971, Tofaş introduced its first model, the Fiat 124, produced under license from Fiat and locally named Murat 124 (with a later version called Serçe).
 This year also saw the establishment of Tofaş's first motorsports team.

-In 1973, Tofaş formed a spare parts company called OPAR, (OPAR is an abbrevation for Orjinal Parça (Turkish) or Original Parts (English), probably inspired from MOPAR) focusing on the sale of spare parts for a variety of vehicle brands.
+In 1973, Tofaş formed a spare parts company called OPAR, (OPAR is an abbreviation for Orjinal Parça (Turkish) or Original Parts (English), probably inspired from MOPAR) focusing on the sale of spare parts for a variety of vehicle brands.
 The company’s sports activities were further formalized in 1974 with the founding of the Tofaş Sport Club.
 Tofaş expanded its export market in 1975 by shipping vehicles to Egypt, its first international market.
 In 1976, Tofaş began production of the Murat 131 model.

-The company’s product lineup grew in the early 1980s, with the start of production for the Kartal and Dogan models in 1981. production of Fiat 131 and its derivatives continued until 2003 and until 2010 in CKD form.
+The company’s product lineup grew in the early 1980s, with the start of production for the Kartal and Dogan models in 1981.
+Production of Fiat 131 and its derivatives continued until 2003 and until 2010 in CKD form.
 In 1990, Tofaş began producing the Tempra, and in 1994, the Uno model was introduced.
 That same year, Tofaş established its Research and Development (R&D) division.
 Exports of the Tempra began in 1995, marking a broader international presence for the company.
 In 1997, Tofaş and OPAR merged into a single entity.